-PaySend (review) was founded in 2017 by a team of experts from the banking and payments industry out of frustration from the traditional banking systems.
+PaySend was founded in 2017 by a team of experts from the banking and payments industry out of frustration with traditional banking systems.
 They were one of the first Fintech companies to introduce global card-to-card transfers.

 With 3.7 Million existing customers in over 60 countries, PaySend is another great option to exchange Emirati Dirhams for Indian Rupees.

-With Paysend, you can send money to India using the below methods:
+With Paysend (review), you can send money to India using the below methods:

 - Directly to any Mastercard bank card in India – 9 AED fees